 According to psychologists, there are two types of loneliness: Subjective and objective

-Objective loneliness refers to the being physically isolated while subjective loneliness refers to the feeling of being alone even when you’re physically or socially surrounded by lots of people.
+Objective loneliness refers to being physically isolated while subjective loneliness refers to the feeling of being alone even when you’re physically or socially surrounded by lots of people.

 Subjective Loneliness does not depend on the number of friends or followers you have on social media but the quality of your closest and intimate relationships.